jsenv/core/readme.md

 ## TypeScript

-TypeScript is a subset of JavaScript, it requires some configuration if you use it.
+TypeScript needs some configuration if you use it.
 The following `jsenv.config.js` enable TypeScript.

 ```js
 import { createRequire } from "module"